April 6, 2017

-Based on our experience with digital asset management systems that often use folder structures, we’ve put together some tips on setting up folder structures that can help you and your team work more efficiently.
-These tips are helpful whether or not you’re using digital asset management software.
+Based on our experience with digital asset management systems that often use folder structures, we put together a few tips on setting up an effective folder framework.
+Enjoy.

 Some DAM systems and search tools will generate keywords based on the folders where files are stored.
 When setting up your folder structure think about keywords that would be applied based on folder names.
 For example, a file in a folder called “Holiday Party” inside the “Events” folder will appear in search results for “holiday”, “party”, or “events”.

 3. Avoid broad & potentially redundant folders.